jaredly/jnew/test/posts/announcing-milk.md

 There's a lot more complexity we could go into, but hopefully this gave you a taste of what milk is capable of.

-If you want a deep dive of how milk does what it does, check out [the Readme].
+If you want a deep dive of how milk does what it does, check out [the Readme](https://github.com/jaredly/milk/blob/master/Readme.md).

 I'll be publishing another post soon about using Milk to make an isomorphic REST application w/ a bucklescript frontend and a native backend, so stay tuned!